Hưng Yên province: Economy

-Due to the special characteristics of an area that receives great alluvial deposits from the Red River, Hưng Yên province is known as the "king of fruits" or "the gift of heaven" because of its richness in fruit harvesting and processing.
+Due to the characteristics of an area that receives alluvial deposits from the Red River, Hưng Yên province is known as the "king of fruits" or "the gift of heaven" because of its richness in fruit harvesting and processing.

-After the COVID-19 pandemic passed, the province promoted an economic stimulus program with the ambition of becoming an elite green industrial zone (vùng công nghiệp xanh) in the Red River Delta.
+After the COVID-19 pandemic passed, the province promoted an economic stimulus program with the ambition of becoming an elite green industrial zone in the Red River Delta.

 In 2024, representatives of The Trump Organization signed a co-operation and investment document worth 1,5 billion USD in the real estate sector in Hưng Yên province with the Kinh-Bac City Development Holding Corporation (Tổng công ty Phát triển Đô thị Kinh Bắc, KBC).
-This event caused a stir in the Vietnamese business community for a long time.
+This event caused a stir in the Vietnamese business community for a period.